salihgunduz/epftoolbox_transfer_learning/README.md

 # Namings and testing
 Anyone can test and produce predictions by running  “transfer_learning_test.py” file.
 In this file, we can set source, target, DNN_id and hyperparameter_file_name parameters.
 Saved models are in examples/saved_models folder.
 Saved models' names are formatted as below:

 "target_source_DNNid_FT_experimentid_testday.h5"

+where FT means fine-tuned.
+The pre-treained models will be given as PT. hyperparameter_file_name can be copied from experimental_files

-For example to forecasting 01.01.2016 in Belgium market with DNN 4,  "BE_FR_4_FT_1_1.h5" model is used.
+For example to forecasting 01.01.2016 in Belgium market with DNN 4,  "BE_FR_4_FT/BE_FR_4_FT_1_1.h5" model is used.
 There are also random shuffle indexes files for each test day in the same folder  for producing same results.